Sergo Vares

-Sergo Vares (born on 14 September 1982 in Rakvere) is an Estonian actor.
+Sergo Vares (born 14 September 1982 in Rakvere) is an Estonian actor.

 Vares graduated from Rakvere Gymnasium in 2001.
 In 2002, he enrolled at the University of Tartu to study journalism, but left to study acting at the Estonian Academy of Music and Theatre under course instructor Priit Pedajas, graduating in 2006.
 From 2006 until 2012, he worked at the NO99 Theatre.
 Besides theatre roles he has played also in several films and television series.